isnisn/rowbasedxmlconverter/README.md

 1. **Prepare your Row Based File**

-   - Create a file named `input` in the same directory as your code.
+   - Create a file named `input`(one is provided) in the same directory as your code.
    - Format your file with a pipe (`|`) as the delimiter.
 For example:

      ```text